 A government-subsidised dwelling is a dwelling produced with government ARAVA loans, in which the rent is determined by the cost correlation principle.
 Most of government-subsidised dwellings are owned by municipalities.Read the full definition of the concept

-The six greenhouse gases under the Kyoto Protocol are carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), HFC compounds (hydrofluorocarbons) PFC compounds (perfluorocarbons) and sulphur hexafluoride (SF6).
-Other important greenhouse gases are water vapour, ozone and CRF and HCFC compounds.
-Greenhouse gases cause atmospheric warming by preventing solar radiation from escaping back to space.Read the full definition of the concept
+Greenhouse gases reported in the greenhouse gas inventory are carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O) and fluorinated greenhouse gases or F-gases (HFC compounds (hydrofluorocarbons), PFC compounds (perfluorocarbons), sulphur hexafluoride SF6, and nitrogen trifluoride NF3).
+Other significant greenhouse gases include water vapour, ozone and the so-called CFC and HCFC compounds reported under the Montreal Protocol.
+Greenhouse gases cause global warming by preventing the heat radiation from the sun from returning into space.Read the full definition of the concept

 Gross capital stock describes the value of producers' assets still in use, valued at prices payable for 'corresponding new' assets regardless of their age and actual condition.
 Gross capital stock includes the cumulated value of past investments minus the accumulated reduction.Read the full definition of the concept